Ski Swap Frequently Asked Questions

 8. What else should I know?

 We will be collecting gently used winter clothing donations for the Salvation Army all weekend this year as part of the Canadian Ski Patrol Winter Clothing Drive.
 All donations will help the needy that cannot afford to pay for winter clothes at retail prices.
-If you wish to donate your unsold clothing to this charity if it does not sell please let us know!
+If you wish to donate your unsold clothing to this charity please let us know!

 To help maintain security, we do not allow any backpacks or bulky jackets/ski clothing to be worn into the event.
 Please leave these items at home.
 Our security staff check all ski equipment items before they are allowed to leave the building.
 You can fully expect security to be doing their jobs, please respect them!